b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 I feel this section may be better served if integrated into the body of the text, instead of in the annenda.
 That said, for the interim.
 I have resolved to develop it and implement it here,until I know where I wish to place it in the text proper.

+So many processes or activities may be performed directly within the terminal.
+For example, you may be using Neovim as an IDE, to develop your shell scripts.
+Which, given the nature of this work and my recommendation for using this powerful CLI text-editor cum IDE, is likely.
+In dynamically problem-solving code snippets in Termux, you may benefit from having access to a second terminal playground, to execute code snippets, to determine their applicability and efficacy, for inclusion within your shell script proper, which is being developed within Neovim, in a dedicated terminal session.
+Also, within this terminal playground, may be the appropriate forum to incrementally execute your script as you develop it, for the purposes of texting logic, debugging and linting.
+You may also benefit from a third terminal session, a window to the oracle, where you may have a dedicated dialogue with assorted GenAI or LLMs or intelligent agents, to assist you in the present task of crafting your particular shell script, or in other matters.
+You may also wish to have another dedicated terminal session open, for remotely accessing a VM or cloud environment,or other somesuch.
+You may also wish to have open a dedicated terminal session with irssi, and IRC channels of interest.
+This may directly keep you-up-to-speed with the wider open source community and specific developments of packages and applications that interest you, or you have a stake it.
+Also, IRC is a powerful, traditional forum, to get interactive assistance from members of the community in real time, rather than a static thread or post forum.
+The list goes on.
+Therefore, Termux may become a very busy place.
+To enable this dynamically efficiency in our workflow within Termux, we use what it termed, a terminal multiplexer, and there are a number of candidates.

+A terminal multiplexer is a comparable concept to a tiling window manager in a GUI, except specific to the CLI environment.

+A tiling window manager is a program that arranges the windows of graphical applications on the screen in a non-overlapping way.
+A terminal multiplexer is a program that allows you to run multiple terminal sessions in one window.
+Some of the differences between them are:

+- A tiling window manager works with any graphical application, while a terminal multiplexer only works with terminal-based applications.
+- A tiling window manager can be controlled by the mouse or the keyboard, while a terminal multiplexer is usually controlled by the keyboard only.
+- A tiling window manager can display windows in different layouts, such as horizontal, vertical, or grid, while a terminal multiplexer can only split the window into panes, either horizontally or vertically.
+- A terminal multiplexer can detach and reattach sessions, which means you can keep your terminal sessions running even if you close the window or log out of the system.
+A tiling window manager does not have this feature.

+Some people use both a tiling window manager and a terminal multiplexer to get the best of both worlds.
+For example, they can use the tiling window manager to manage the windows of graphical applications, and use the terminal multiplexer to manage the windows of terminal applications.
+They can also use the terminal multiplexer to run multiple terminals in one window, and use the tiling window manager to display that window in different ways.

+(1) Does a terminal multiplexer have any benefit when used with a tiling .... https://unix.stackexchange.com/questions/38751/does-a-terminal-multiplexer-have-any-benefit-when-used-with-a-tiling-window-mana.
+(2) Tiling Window Manager, Terminal Multiplexer, Text Editor, How Do You .... https://superuser.com/questions/178854/tiling-window-manager-terminal-multiplexer-text-editor-how-do-you-mange-windo.
+(3) An introduction to terminal multiplexers - Linux Tutorials. https://linuxconfig.org/an-introduction-to-terminal-multiplexers.
+(4) How to Use tmux on Linux (and Why It's Better Than Screen). https://www.howtogeek.com/671422/how-to-use-tmux-on-linux-and-why-its-better-than-screen/.
+(5) What terminal to use with a tiling window manager?. https://softwarerecs.stackexchange.com/questions/36756/what-terminal-to-use-with-a-tiling-window-manager.

 Termux supports several terminal multiplexers that can be used to manage multiple terminal sessions within a single window.
 Some of the popular terminal multiplexers available for Termux
 include: